 Held by House of Lords: the lower courts had been wrong to dismiss her claim, and the case was remitted to the employment tribunal to decide whether the reasonable adjustment duty had been breached.

 (1) The steps an employer might have to take did include transferring her to another job.
 This was expressly contemplated in s.6(3)(c) DDA and in the Code of Practice.
-It was true that for the employer’s duty to apply the applicant had to be placed at a substantial disadvantage compared with a non-disabled person by the employer’s “arrangements”.
+It was true that for the employer’s duty to apply, the claimant had to be placed at a substantial disadvantage compared with a non-disabled person by the employer’s “arrangements”.
 But “arrangements” included the job description she could no longer fulfil and the liability to be dismissed if one did not fulfil it.
 Since these arrangements made her liable for dismissal, they placed her at a disadvantage to non-disabled people who could still meet their job description.
-The comparison was not only with non-disabled people doing the same job.
+(There were differences in the detailed analysis by individual Lords of Appeal.
+However the Court of Appeal in Smith v Churchills Stairlifts, 2005, said there was not a significant difference in approach between them.)

-(3) S.6(7) expressly contemplated that under the reasonable adjustment duty a disabled person might have to be given preferential treatment over a non-disabled person.
+(3) S.6(7) expressly contemplated that under the reasonable adjustment duty a disabled person might have to be treated more favourably than a non-disabled person.